eucalyptus/euca-demo/installs/install-20-manual/docs/install-20-manual-install-hp-gol01-d6.md

 To be safe, you might want to skip the installation of AWS CLI on the CLC+MC, and install it only on a separate management workstation, or set this up within a Python virtual environment, either of which would be supported configurations.

+1. (CLC): Install and Update Python Pip

+    This step assumes the EPEL repo has been configured.

     ```bash
     yum install -y python-pip